 The budget information reflected in the financial statements is the annual budget adopted by the City in accordance with the provisions of Kentucky law.
-It is presented to the Council in the form of an ordinance and may be amended by subsequent ordinance.
+It is presented to the Council in the form of an ordinance and may be amended by subsequent ordinance or by municipal order.